RizeComputerScience/COMPSVIII-Assignment2-branch-content/README.md

 - Service overview
 - Professional company narrative

-### `about.css`
-Additional CSS styles needed for the statistics section in the About content.
-This should be added to your existing `styles.css` file.

 ### `profiles.html`
 HTML content to replace the placeholder team member profiles.
 This includes:
 - Three team member profiles with professional headshots